Electric Powertrains

 • In normal driving conditions and when accelerating sharply, both the electric motor and the internal combustion engine are used and a sophisticated electronic system balances their respective contributions to achieve greater fuel economy.

-• When slowing down and braking, the is converted into electricity to recharge the battery.
+• When slowing down and braking, the is converted into to recharge the battery.

 Hybrid vehicles can have very different degrees of electrification: